stinkyBootsLLC/tenant-portal-2/README.md

 - Note: If you receive the following error.

 > Warning: SQLite3Stmt::execute(): Unable to execute statement: attempt to write a readonly database in /var/www/html/tenants/includes/tenantFunctions.php on line 187 Error: contact admin -- ec-69

+8. Shutdown the container `docker compose down` or `docker-compose down`

 Then there is a problem with permission in the db directory